Some links in this post may be affiliate links

 Leopard Orchids bloom best when they are pot-bound.
 Repot only when growth begins to suffer, shortly after blooming is over.
 Repot when the orchid has outgrown its pot and the new growth reaches out over the edge of the pot or when the soil has broken down completely.

 Use a pot with proper drainage holes or slits as the roots need good air circulation.
 The pot should be only 1 size larger than the current one.
-Check out these orchid pots with a free slotted orchid pot liner on Amazon.
+Check out these orchid pots on Amazon.

 When repotting, shake off excess soil and trim off any dried and shrivelled pseudobulbs.
 Use loose, free-draining bark soil.